system76/tech-docs/src/models/thelio-major-b2/repairs.md

 ## Replacing an M.2 Drive

-Replacing an M.2 drive is simple, but may require removal of the GPU or CPU Cooler Shroud for easier access.
+Replacing an M.2 drive may require removal of the GPU or CPU Cooler Shroud for easier access.
 A cross-head (Phillips) screwdriver is required.

 **Tools required:** Fingers or Cross-head (Phillips) screwdriver, a tool for pressing the GPU release bracket (non-conductive).